rayid-mojumder/GaN_Point_Defect_Investigation_with_DFT_VASP-PyDefect/With_radiation_defects/PyDefect_GaN_formation_energy/readme.md

 Step-23: Parsing supercell calculation results
   #create the vasp input files
   for i in */;do cd $i; vise vs -t defect ; cd ../;done
+  #copy sbatch script to all the folders (use 4 cpu, 256 GB ram, 32 tasks per cpu)
+  for i in */;do cd $i; cp ../srun.slurm ; cd ../;done
+  #execute the bash command to loop through each directory, run sbatch file, and wait till the job is complete
+  #defect_vasp_run.sh is given in later portion
+  chmod +x defect_vasp_run.sh
+  ./defect_vasp_run.sh

 Step-24: Corrections of defect formation energies in finite-size supercells